isayme/esender/README.md

 Have Fun!
 # How to use #
 After build, run the result program, it will give you the help information.
+## Attention ##
+In this program, I used library libcurl and taked advantage of the feature of version **7.21.4**, If you have any problem while compiling, please contact me.
 # Example #
 ![esender example](https://raw.github.com/isayme/esender/master/bin/esender_example.png)